Detail Header Image

 Rauva is partnered with Swan who will be providing all payment services to Rauva clients.
 Rauva does not have access to client funds.
 Funds are kept in accounts provided by Swan, held in BNP Paribas.
 Swan is an EMI, based in France, supervised, and regulated by ACPR/Banque de France.
 Swan is authorized to carry out such services in Portugal and registered with Banco de Portugal under the registration number 7893.

-Rauva is not a certified accounting or legal services provider.
-As such, Rauva does not provide accounting and legal services.
-Rauva acts as an intermediary who facilitates the introduction to our customers of accounting and legal services Partners who are legally registered and certified in Portugal.
-A list of Rauva’s Partners can be found here.
+Rauva is a certified accounting firm, but is not a certified legal services provider.
+As such, Rauva does not provide legal services.
+Rauva acts as an intermediary who facilitates the introduction to our customers of legal services partners who are legally registered and certified in Portugal.
+A list of Rauva’s partners can be found here.